joinpursuit/Pursuit-Core-Web/react/ajax/ajax.md

 ## Activity

 Fork this sandbox.
-Add `debugger`s and/or `console.logs` throughout each method to visualize exactly what happens when.
+Add `debugger`s and/or `console.log`s throughout each method to visualize exactly what happens when.